 To lower your risk of lung cancer:

 Screening can detect lung cancer before you start showing symptoms.
 Early detection may save your life.
 Discuss your concerns and smoking history with your health care provider.

 The U.S. Preventive Services Task Force recommends an annual imaging test for lung cancer called low-dose computed tomography (LDCT) for anyone who meets all three of the following conditions:

 You can calculate your pack years of smoking by taking the number of years you have smoked and multiplying it by the number of packs you smoked per day.
 For example, if you smoked one pack a day for 20 years, that is 20 pack years.
 If you smoked two packs a day for 10 years, that is also 20 pack years.

 Your health care provider can help you figure out your pack years and if you should have this test.

 If you are a provider, check out our list of sites that screen for lung cancer (PDF).

-Most insurance plans cover cancer preventive services, such as LDCT, without a copay.
+In New York State, most health insurance plans will cover your yearly lung cancer screening if you qualify for one.
+Qualifications, such as your age and pack years, may vary by plan.
+Before getting screened, check your coverage with your health insurance provider.
 If you do not have insurance, you may be eligible to sign up for low- or no-cost coverage.
 You can also get free in-person assistance signing up for a plan.